Degree Distributions in Recursive Trees with Fitnesses: Analysis of assuming c1 C1

 \begin{theorem} Let $(\mathcal{T}_{t})_{t \geq 0}$ be a $\rif{\mu, f, \ell}$ satisfying \hyperlink{c1}{\textbf{C1}} with Malthusian parameter $\alpha$.
 Moreover, assume that there exists a constant $C < \alpha$ and a non-negative function $\varphi$ with $\E{\varphi(W)} < \infty$ such that, for all $k \in \N_{0}$, $f(k,W) \leq C k + \varphi(W)$ almost surely.
 Then, almost surely

-\end{theorem} In order to apply Theorem~\ref{th:Nerman}, we need to bound $\E{\sup_{t \geq 0} e^{-\lambda t} \phi^{(1)}(t)}$ for an appropriate choice of characteristic $\phi^{(1)}$ that tracks the evolution of the partition function associated with the process.
-In order to do so, using the assumptions on $f(i,W)$, we will couple the process $Y$ defined in \eqref{def:yw} with an appropriate pure birth process $(\mathcal{Y}(t))_{t\geq 0}$ (Lemma~\ref{lem:pointless-coupling}) and apply Doob's maximal inequality to a martingale associated with $(\mathcal{Y}(t))_{t \geq 0}$ (Lemma~\ref{lem:martingale-lem}). \\ In order to define $\mathcal{Y}(t)$, first sample $W$ as an initial weight and set $\mathcal{Y}(0) = 0$.
-Then, if $\mathbb{P}_{w}$ denotes the probability measure associated with the process when the initial weight is $w$, define the rates such that
+\end{theorem} In order to apply Theorem~\ref{th:Nerman}, we need to bound $\E{\sup_{t \geq 0} e^{-\lambda t} \phi^{(1)}(t)}$ for an appropriate choice of \bluee{$\lambda < \alpha$ and} characteristic $\phi^{(1)}$ that tracks the evolution of the partition function associated with the process.
+In order to do so, using the assumptions on $f(i,W)$, we will couple the process $Y$ defined in \eqref{def:yw} with an appropriate pure birth process $(\mathcal{Y}(t))_{t\geq 0}$ (Lemma~\ref{lem:pointless-coupling}) and apply Doob's maximal inequality to a martingale associated with $(\mathcal{Y}(t))_{t \geq 0}$ (Lemma~\ref{lem:martingale-lem}). \bluee{As we will see, our choice of $\lambda$ will be given by $C$, and this is the reason for the assumption that $C < \alpha$ in Theorem~\ref{th:strong-law-parti}.}